Tag: glossophobia

 I want to be honest with you about what’s possible.

-If you’ve experienced genuine stage fright—not mild nervousness, but the kind of terror that affects your life—you won’t become a completely relaxed presenter overnight.
+If you’ve experienced genuine stage fright — not mild nervousness, but the kind of terror that affects your life — you won’t become a completely relaxed presenter overnight.
 The neural pathways that create your fear response were built over years.
 They won’t be dismantled in days.

 But you can develop strategies that work.
 You can learn to recognise the signs of escalating fear and intervene before it peaks.
 You can build a toolkit of techniques that are available when you need them most.
-And gradually, over time, you can transform your relationship with presenting from something you dread to something you might even—dare I say it—enjoy.
+And gradually, over time, you can transform your relationship with presenting from something you dread to something you might even — dare I say it — enjoy.

 That journey started for me in a JPMorgan boardroom over twenty years ago.
 It took me years to figure out what actually works.
-I’ve condensed that learning into the techniques I’ve shared here and the comprehensive system in Conquering Speaking Fear.
+I’ve condensed that learning into the techniques I’ve shared here and the comprehensive system in Conquer Speaking Fear.

 Wherever you are on that journey, know this: stage fright isn’t a character flaw.
 It’s not evidence that you’re not cut out for presenting.
 It’s simply your nervous system doing what it evolved to do.
 And with the right tools, you can work with it rather than against it.

-Download Free Guide →
+Download Free →

 About the Author

 Mary Beth Hazeldine is a qualified clinical hypnotherapist, NLP practitioner, and Managing Director of Winning Presentations.
 After 5 years terrified of presenting, she built a 24-year banking career at JPMorgan Chase, PwC, RBS, and Commerzbank.
-She has treated hundreds of anxiety clients and trained over 5,000 executives.
+She has She advises executives across financial services, healthcare, technology, and government on structuring presentations and managing presentation anxiety.

 21 Dec 2025